Multidisciplinary learning through collective performance favors decentralization: Model description

 \subsection{Simulation description}

 To summarize, every turn of the model, each agent performs a naive search for a better value of $x_i$ by selecting a random value $x'_i$ within a given search radius $\pm r$.
 If the new value $x'_i$ produces a better outcome given what they know from the team's past choices---if $g_i(x'_i,\Vec{x}_j)>g_i(x_i,\Vec{x}_j)$---they accept the new value by setting $x_i=x'_i$.
+They do not confirm that their decision produces the intended effect (a higher-skill verification technique) but simply continue searching.
 Otherwise, they keep their old $x_i$ and continue searching (see Materials \& Methods for pseudocode).

-Altogether, this construction allows us to explore variables of known significance, including tasks \cite{Amelkin2018, Graf-Drasch2021}, interaction networks \cite{Mason2012, Amelkin2018}, team size \cite{BouchardJr1970, Gallupe1992, Lamberson2011, DeVincenzo2017}, and the balance between innovating (exploring) and refining (exploiting) their solutions \cite{March1991, Lazer2007, Fang2010, Mason2012}.
-We constructed teams of different sizes (4, 9, 16, and 25 agents) that span those represented in other studies \cite[e.g.][]{Lazer2007, Woolley2010, Mason2012}.
+Altogether, this construction allows us to systematically explore network properties while controlling for variables of known significance, including team size \cite{BouchardJr1970, Gallupe1992, Lamberson2011, DeVincenzo2017}, tasks \cite{Amelkin2018, Graf-Drasch2021}, and the balance between innovating (exploring) and refining (exploiting) their solutions \cite{March1991, Lazer2007, Fang2010, Mason2012}.
+We constructed teams of different sizes---4, 9, 16, and 25 agents---that span those represented in other studies \cite[e.g.][]{Lazer2007, Woolley2010, Mason2012}.

-Next, we constructed tasks grounded in four realistic qualities popularized by McGrath \cite{McGrath1984} and recommended for studies on collective intelligence \cite{Woolley2010, Riedl2021} and transactive memory systems \cite{Lewis2011, Bachrach2019}.
-These task qualities---generate, choose, negotiate, and execute---map to four quantities that we can measure---respectively: exploration difficulty, exploitation difficulty, neighborhood alignment, and neighborhood interdependence (see SI Appendix S1 for details).\footnote{In our chefs analogy, a difficult generate task might be one in which thousands of mediocre recipes are possible (a high probability of low-payout), but only a few produce truly exceptional meals (a low probability of high-payout).
-Likewise, a difficult choose task might ask each chef to select from among many good ingredients for their dish (like selecting from a subset of the highest points on a landscape), but one specific combination of all the chefs' ingredients yields a much better dish (the highest peak on the landscape).} We designed a battery of 34 tasks that vary in difficulty for each of these four measures to understand team performance across a wide variety of tasks, much like how studies of collective intelligence select tasks from each group \cite[e.g.][]{Woolley2010, Amelkin2018} (see Fig. \ref{fig:example_tasks_networks}a-e for sample tasks; see SI Appendix S2 for all task specifications).
+We controlled for four realistic qualities of tasks as popularized by McGrath \cite{McGrath1984} and recommended for studies on collective intelligence \cite{Woolley2010, Riedl2021} and transactive memory systems \cite{Lewis2011, Bachrach2019}.
+These task qualities---generate, choose, negotiate, and execute---map to four quantities that we can measure---respectively: exploration difficulty, exploitation difficulty, neighborhood alignment, and neighborhood interdependence (see SI Appendix S2 for details).
+We designed a battery of 34 tasks that vary in difficulty for each of these four measures to understand team performance across a diverse set of tasks, much like how studies of collective intelligence select tasks from each group \cite[e.g.][]{Woolley2010, Amelkin2018} (see Fig. \ref{fig:example_tasks_networks}a-e for sample tasks; see SI Appendix S1 for all task specifications).